 Plants in pots (both indoor and outdoor) should be given a deep watering once the soil has dried out.
 Allow the water to flow through all the soil until it comes out the bottom of the pot, then stop.

 Hanging pots or outdoor ones may require more frequent watering, so be sure to check these regularly.
 Indoor plants often require less watering than outdoor ones, but will need more watering if the humidity level indoors is low or during the hotter months.

 There’s no doubt that geraniums like a drier soil.
-Don’t use bark-based or coir-based soil as it generally holds too much water around the roots.
+Don’t use bark-based or coconut coir-based soil as it generally holds too much water around the roots.